AdamGoldsmith/docker-awx/README.md

+# NOTICE

+This README is taken from another one of my repos and is therefore incorrect - needs big overhaul when I find time!

 # AWX on Docker deployment using Ansible & Vagrant

 Collection of playbooks and roles to prepare and deploy hosts to run AWX in a docker-compose development/test environment.
 A playbook is supplied to create a Vagrantfile from the Ansible inventory for creating an infrastructure using the VirtualBox hypervisor.